hgohil2805/CTCI/README.md

   Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.

 - ZigZag Conversion
-  The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows
+  The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows and then read line by line: "PAHNAPLSIIGYIR"